What is CUT&RUN?

 High-confidence epigenomic profiling

 There are enough variables in experiments – let EpiCypher worry about the controls.
-Our CUTANA CUT&RUN kit and protocol includes controls at every step, saving both time and resources.
+Our CUTANA CUT&RUN kit and protocol include controls at every step, saving both time and resources.

 - Quick methods to confirm quality sample prep